PrefectHQ/prefect/docs/guides/logs.md

 ```
 </div>

-You can see logs for a flow run in the Prefect UI by navigating to the [**Flow Runs**](/ui/flow-runs/#inspect-a-flow-run) page and selecting a specific flow run to inspect.
+See logs for a flow run in the Prefect UI by navigating to the [**Flow Runs**](/ui/flow-runs/#inspect-a-flow-run) page and selecting a specific flow run to inspect.

 ![Viewing logs for a flow run in the Prefect UI](/img/ui/flow-run-details.png)

 These log messages reflect the logging configuration for log levels and message formatters.
-You may customize the log levels captured and the default message format through configuration, and you can capture custom logging events by explicitly emitting log messages during flow and task runs.
+Customize the log levels captured and the default message format through configuration, and capture custom logging events by explicitly emitting log messages during flow and task runs.

 Prefect supports the standard Python logging levels `CRITICAL`, `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
 By default, Prefect displays `INFO`-level and above events.
-You can configure the root logging level as well as specific logging levels for flow and task runs.
+Configure the root logging level as well as specific logging levels for flow and task runs.

 ## Logging configuration

 ### Logging settings

-Prefect provides several settings for configuring [logging level and loggers](/concepts/logs/).
+Prefect provides several settings to configure [logging level and loggers](/concepts/logs/).

 By default, Prefect displays `INFO`-level and above logging records.
-You may change this level to `DEBUG` and `DEBUG`-level logs created by Prefect will be shown as well.
+Change this level to `DEBUG` and see `DEBUG`-level logs created by Prefect as well.
 You may need to change the log level used by loggers from other libraries to see their log records.

-You can override any logging configuration by setting an environment variable or [Prefect Profile](/concepts/settings/) setting using the syntax `PREFECT_LOGGING_[PATH]_[TO]_[KEY]`, with `[PATH]_[TO]_[KEY]` corresponding to the nested address of any setting.
+Override any logging configuration by setting an environment variable or [Prefect Profile](/concepts/settings/) setting using the syntax `PREFECT_LOGGING_[PATH]_[TO]_[KEY]`, with `[PATH]_[TO]_[KEY]` corresponding to the nested address of any setting.

-For example, to change the default logging levels for Prefect to `DEBUG`, you can set the environment variable `PREFECT_LOGGING_LEVEL="DEBUG"`.
+For example, to change the default logging levels for Prefect to `DEBUG`, set the environment variable `PREFECT_LOGGING_LEVEL="DEBUG"`.

 You may also configure the "root" Python logger.
 The root logger receives logs from all loggers unless they explicitly opt out by disabling propagation.
 By default, the root logger is configured to output `WARNING` level logs to the console.
 As with other logging settings, you can override this from the environment or in the logging configuration file.
 For example, you can change the level with the variable `PREFECT_LOGGING_ROOT_LEVEL`.

 You may adjust the log level used by specific handlers.
-For example, you could set `PREFECT_LOGGING_HANDLERS_API_LEVEL=ERROR` to have only `ERROR` logs reported to the Prefect API.
+For example, set `PREFECT_LOGGING_HANDLERS_API_LEVEL=ERROR` to have only `ERROR` logs reported to the Prefect API.
 The console handlers will still default to level `INFO`.

 There is a [`logging.yml`](https://github.com/PrefectHQ/prefect/blob/main/src/prefect/logging/logging.yml) file packaged with Prefect that defines the default logging configuration.

-You can customize logging configuration by creating your own version of `logging.yml` with custom settings, by either creating the file at the default location (`/.prefect/logging.yml`) or by specifying the path to the file with `PREFECT_LOGGING_SETTINGS_PATH`.
+Customize logging configuration by creating your own version of `logging.yml` with custom settings, by either creating the file at the default location (`/.prefect/logging.yml`) or by specifying the path to the file with `PREFECT_LOGGING_SETTINGS_PATH`.
 (If the file does not exist at the specified location, Prefect ignores the setting and uses the default configuration.)

 See the Python [Logging configuration](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig) documentation for more information about the configuration options and syntax used by `logging.yml`.